Paulnolan90/p3-RockPaperScissors/README.md

 ### Bugs

+Solved Bugs

 - When I finished the project in gitpod I had all of the print statments in ASCII which seemed to work ok in gitpod, this did not translate well to Heroku so I had to go back to simple messages.

 ![pythontest](https://raw.githubusercontent.com/Paulnolan90/p3-RockPaperScissors/main/assets/Ascii.jpg)

-Solved Bugs

-- When writing the code and testing i noti
+- When writing the code and testing i noticed that after every wrong guess it would not change the computers guess.
+This was because the loop was not starting again when asking for your next guess, so I added the self.random_number = random.randint(0, 2) to run after every user input this way you the next guess would be random again.

+- I added a max score for the computer or user to 2, the game was taking way too long with a higher score as there can be draws.

 ## Deployment